Skip to main content

 3. Definition of fraud

 The Bribery Act 2010 requires organisations to demonstrate that they have “adequate procedures” in place to prevent bribery.
-This topic is addressed in VisitScotland’s separate over-arching Anti-Bribery & Corruption Policy, which embraces a number of other more detailed policies, as mentioned below.
+This topic is addressed in VisitScotland’s separate over-arching Anti-Bribery & Corruption Policy, which embraces a number of other more detailed policies, as mentioned on this page.

 4. Prevention